OSVTAC/project-recommendations/index.md

 * The Committee will not be drafting an exhaustive list of requirements.

+* The Committee will not be recommending particular vendors.
+However, the Committee may evaluate particular _systems_.

 * The Committee will not make explicit attempts to accommodate internet voting in any form, nor voting methods not used in San Francisco.
 This does not preclude the Committee from recommending software designs or practices